-Additionally, as the ICC profiles are v4, and include 3D LUT data, some graphics systems will 'complain' about the profiles potentially being defective.
-Photoshop is an example when you using a SpaceMan generated Display Calibration ICC profile, complaining that 'The monitor profile 'xxxx' appears to be defective.
+Additionally, as the ICC profiles are v4, include 3D LUT data, and use XYZ as the PCS colour space, some graphics systems will 'complain' about the profiles potentially being defective.
+Photoshop is an example when using a SpaceMan generated Display Calibration ICC profile, complaining that 'The monitor profile 'xxxx' appears to be defective.
 Please rerun your monitor calibration software'.
-Such warnings can be ignored.
+Such warnings should be ignored.

 Additional Technical & Support Info.